Kyla Hansen + Krystal Ramirez: This is the Place, This Must Be the Place.

 Marjorie Barrick Museum of Art, University of Nevada, Las Vegas

-The Marjorie Barrick Museum of Art presents This is the Place, This Must be the Place, a collaboration between two artists who use text-based works to explore controversial ideas around migration, voice, access, and gender.
-Kyla Hansen and Krystal Ramirez establish a dialogue of shifted and distorted words, moving back and forth between narrative and abstraction as they find occasional common ground through a word or a repeated phrase.
-By introducing instability to written language, they create a space where they can talk about instabilities that exist in some of the other areas we like to think of as solid and fixed.
+The Marjorie Barrick Museum of Art is proud to present This is the Place, This Must Be the Place, a collaboration between two artists who use text-based artworks to explore liminal spaces.
+Kyla Hansen and Krystal Ramirez use the Barrick’s Work Shop Gallery to establish a dialogue of shifted and distorted words that move back and forth between narration and abstraction.
+By introducing instability to written language, they create a space to explore impermanence in areas we like to think of as stable and fixed.

 The exhibition centers on a visual exchange between an assemblage by Hansen and grids of typographical abstractions by Ramirez.
 Hansen's sculptural mural exists in the slippery space between two and three dimensions.
 She has created an arrangement of doors, literal areas of transition that host a patchwork of painted quilt-like patterns reminiscent of language.
 Ramirez responds with radiant monochromatic shapes that suggest recognizable letters and words.
 Her saturated palette nods to the combination of emotional fullness and conceptual openness that characterizes the work of Color Field painters and Modernists such as Mark Rothko.
 By deliberately “failing’ to connect through written texts, the artists raise questions about the authority and infallibility of language and communication.